 Corsets which were tightly laced at the waist and chest made the waist seem tiny and the hips were forced back.
 Hats and parasols were a major part of the elaborate dressing style of this period.
 Check out the post on the different types of corsets here.

 But towards the beginning of the 20th century more practical clothes were preferred by many women and it coexisted with the elaborate style of dressing of earlier.

 Fashion magazines started to be popular and influential.
 These magazines started to cover the fashion scene accompanied by photographs and this had a great impact to spread the word on new trends in fashion.

 La Gazette du bonbon was one of the first French fashion magazines and a very popular one.
 In 1863 Ellen and Ebeneezer Butterick created the first sized patterns for dressmakers.

 Fashion in the 1910s

 This period saw a major change in women’s dress silhouette.
-The S bend silhouette that made the waist very narrow with corsets gave way to a slim straight silhouette.
+The S bend silhouette that made the waist very narrow with corsets gave way to a slim and straight silhouette.

 Famous Designer Paul Poirot (1879-1944 ) had some hand in this change.
 Paul Poirot designed the first outfit that a woman can wear on her own, and more clothes that did not include a petticoat or a corset.
 He came up with the famous “flapper” style which replaced the tight fitting corsets and voluminous skirts.